rust-lang/simpleinfra/terragrunt/modules/docs-rs/README.md

 [docs.rs] consists of a few different components:

 - A web frontend hosted as a container running in an [ECS] cluster.
 - A background documentation builder running on [ec2](https://aws.amazon.com/ec2) instances as part of an [autoscaling](https://aws.amazon.com/ec2/autoscaling) group.
-  - A crate registry watcher (**TODO**: this is currently not configured).
+- A background utility (**TODO**: this is currently not configured) which includes:
+  - crate registry watcher that watches for changes to the crates registry and enqueues doc builds
+  - the repository stats updater that ensures # stars, # issues, etc. from GitHub & GitLab are up-to-date
+  - the CDN invalidation queue handler

 These are documented in more detail below.